Skip to main content

 Overview

-The Admin Console is a Next.js web application for managing your stream processing infrastructure:
+RocketWave Pulse is an Admin Console built with Next.js for managing your stream processing infrastructure:

 • Visual workflow builder with drag-and-drop canvas